 Exports – Natural gas exports are on the rise too.
 Sabine Pass, located on the U.S. Gulf Coast near the Louisiana-Texas border, consists of four existing natural gas liquefaction units, with a fifth currently under construction.
 When complete, Sabine Pass will have a total liquefaction capacity of 3.5 Bcf/d.
 Five additional LNG projects are currently under construction in the United States, and they are expected to increase total U.S. liquefaction capacity to 9.6 Bcf/d by the end of 2019.
 That is almost half of the daily natural gas output of the Marcellus shale region.

 Demand – Energy demand grows as our economy recovers, and also playing its part, but not to the same extent.
 Because energy is being used more efficiently today, any significant uptick in demand has so far been curbed.
 However, any large-scale swings in usage, electric vehicles for example, and we may well see this impact prices too.

 As with any commodity, uncertainties in supply and demand drive volatility.
 Commercial and Industrial energy consumers, have to manage this uncertain cost in their supply chain.
-Most will tend to simply fix their energy cost through one or two-year fixed price supply agreements.
+Most will tend to simply fix their energy costs through one or two-year fixed-price supply agreements.
 It’s a strategy that secures cost for a set period but leaves them exposed to price hikes at contract end or worse competitive risk if prices fall after they have fixed.
 In short, the tools they are given are very blunt instruments operating in a very precise environment.

-To address near-term volatility and the effects of longer-term price creep, Vervantis developed a unique energy contracting process which ensures consumer positions and the price risk associated with them can be actively managed.
+To address near-term volatility and the effects of longer-term price creep, Vervantis developed a unique energy contracting process that ensures consumer positions and the price risk associated with them can be actively managed.